mayank-nebula/LG-Chatbot/README.md

         return {row[colName]: row for row in reader}

 def save_to_csv(data, csv_filename):
+    """
+    Save a list of dictionaries to a CSV file.

+    Args:
+        data (list): The data to save.
+        csv_filename (str): The name of the CSV file.
+    """
     if data:
         with open(csv_filename, newline='', mode='w', encoding='utf-8') as file:
             writer = csv.DictWriter(file, fieldnames=data[0].keys())